MicrosoftDocs/biztalk-docs/his/core/client-to-host-integration-server-problems2.md

  If TCP/IP is being used, the IP address should be entered in the "Primary Server" field rather than the NetBIOS name.

- 5250 emulation utilizes LU type 6.2 on the IBM i.
+ 5250 emulation utilizes LU type 6.2 on the IBM i server.
 Often, an error message on the client will include return codes.